flutter/website/src/docs/testing/oem-debuggers.md

 ### Flutter outline

 The Flutter Outline displays the build method in visual form.
-Note that this may be different than the widget tree for the build method.
+Note that this might be different than the widget tree for the build method.
 Toggle display of the outline using the vertical button to the right of the AS window.